Robert Shaye

-Robert Kenneth Shaye (born March 4, 1939) is an American businessman, film producer, actor, director, and writer.
-He is the founder of New Line Cinema, a film production studio that distributed films such as A Nightmare on Elm Street, Teenage Mutant Ninja Turtles, and The Lord of the Rings.
-In 2008, he left New Line after it merged with Warner Bros.
+Robert Kenneth Shaye is an American businessman, actor, and filmmaker.
+Shaye is the founder of New Line Cinema, a film production studio that was most successful for distributing The Lord of the Rings film trilogy, based on the classic fantasy novel of the same name by English author J. R. R. Tolkien.
+He stepped down from New Line in 2008 after the studio was restructured as a unit of Warner Bros.
 Pictures.

 Biography

 Early life

 Shaye was born to a Jewish family in Detroit, Michigan, the son of Dorothy and Max Mendle Shaye, a supermarket owner and artist.
 His mother was an immigrant from Russia.
 He is the brother of actress Lin Shaye.

 Shaye graduated from Detroit's Mumford High School.
 He earned a bachelor's degree in business administration from the University of Michigan and a J.D. degree from Columbia Law School.
-He also graduated from the University of Stockholm as a Fulbright scholar.
+He also graduated from the Stockholm University as a Fulbright scholar.
 Shaye is a member of the New York State Bar Association, and he has served on the board of trustees for the Neurosciences Institute, the Legal Aid Society, the American Film Institute, and the Will Rogers Motion Picture Pioneers Foundation.